ProodjePindakaas/Quantum-Werewolf/README.md

 # Quantum Werewolf

-Quantum Werewolf is a game I created in Python a long time ago, which I uploaded to GitHub to share with friends.
-I might one day upload a new version with better code and more roles.

-Now, on to the actual game...

-## What is Quantum Werewolf?

-Quantum Werewolf is a game based on the party game "The Werewolves of Millers Hollow" (known as "Weerwolven van Wakkerdam" to Dutch audiences) with a quantum mechanical twist.
+Quantum Werewolf is a game based on the party game "The Werewolves of Millers Hollow" (known as "Weerwolven van Wakkerdam" to Dutch audiences) with a quantum mechanical twist: Players play all possible games of werewolf at the same time.

+## Installation

+Not packaged yet.

+## Usage

+Start the game in a terminal by running the command-line-interface python script cli.py.

+    python cli.py

+## About

 ### What is "The Werewolves of Millers Hollow"?